Gatling Executor

 Building Test Script from Config

-If your scenario don't contains script parameter and contains at least one element of requests Taurus will build scala script for test.
-This script will be placed in artifact-dir: you can modify it and use with Gatling later.
+If your scenario doesn't contain the script parameter and contains at least one element of requests, Taurus will build a scala script for the test.
+This script will be placed in artifact-dir: You can modify it and use it with Gatling later.

 • request generation